radzhome/django-awseb-tasks/README.md

 - restart / update env
 - create new env / delete
 - create new app
+- eb init - re-create from eb cli and add

-- cleanup memcached to be sep:
+- cleanup memcached to be sep (Ask if memcached is required.
+These are the libs:
 -
     libmemcached: ''
     libmemcached-devel: ''
     cyrus-sasl-devel: ''
     zlib-devel: ''

+- deploy, add --from-existing flag (see boto)

 Dependencies
 -----